Lesotho–South Africa relations: Annexation proposals

-Due to Lesotho's economic and geographical relationship with South Africa, some activists within Lesotho have urged the country to accept annexation.
-Lesotho (then Basutoland) was annexed to the Cape Colony in 1871, but became separated again (as a crown colony) in 1884.

-With decolonization, Bechuanaland and Basutoland became independent in 1966 and became known as Republic of Botswana (capital: Gaborone); and Kingdom of Lesotho (capital: Maseru), followed in 1968 by Swaziland, now known as Eswatini.
-South Africa hoped to get control of these three states, but the British government had made some commitments to respect the interests of the black African inhabitants which would not be kept by handing them over to Apartheid South Africa.
+With decolonisation, Bechuanaland and Basutoland became independent in 1966 as the Republic of Botswana and the Kingdom of Lesotho, respectively.
+They were followed in 1968 by Swaziland, now known as Eswatini.
+South Africa hoped to get control of these three states, but the British government had made commitments to respect the interests of the black African inhabitants which would not be kept by handing them over to Apartheid South Africa.

 In 2010, trade unionist Vuyani Tyhali started a petition in support of annexation, saying: "We have 30,000 signatures.
 Lesotho is not just landlocked – it is South Africa-locked.
 We were a labour reserve for apartheid South Africa.
 There is no reason for us to exist any longer as a nation with its own currency and army".
 Ntate Manyanye, a charity director, cited the AIDS epidemic as a reason why Lesotho could no longer survive as an independent country: "Lesotho is fighting for survival.
 We have a population of about 1.9 million but there may be as many as 400,000 AIDS orphans among us.
 Life expectancy has fallen to 34.
 We are desperate".

+In 2023, Lesotho's parliament debated demanding the territory of Free State and other Basotho lands from South Africa.
+This was after, in 2022, Tshepo Lipholo, a member of the Basotho Convention Movement, was elected to Parliament, the only member of the party to be elected.
+Their platform is based on the idea that the land of the Basotho, the main ethnic group in Lesotho, needs to be returned to the nation, given that it was taken in the 19th century by the Afrikaners.
+Previous groups had attempted to contact the Queen requesting to make Lesotho a tenth province of South Africa.
+Many Basotho live in South Africa, and many also depend on South Africa for jobs.
+However, South African officials said that they would not support the annexation as it was not supported by a majority.